Travelogue from Goodbye Jersey Mud

 — Three at Tybee: An Interlude

-Stand in one spot and slowly turn 360 degress.
+Stand in one spot and slowly turn 360 degrees.

 Observe what you see and write.